 Prof. Ann-Sophie Vandenberghe is herself an EMLE alumna (1997), she obtained a PhD at Utrecht University (2004) by defending a thesis on ‘The economic analysis of employment law’ and is currently employed as an associate professor at the Erasmus University Rotterdam.
 Since her own EMLE experience, she has been devoted to develop better ways to teach law & economics wisdom to EMLE students and to other audiences.
 In her courses she uses historical and comparative legal examples to highlight the role that legal systems, which govern property and the transfer of property, can and should play in promoting the efficient use of scarce resources, in avoiding the waste of valuable resources and in avoiding inequality.
 The idea is that the L&E universal wisdom of the past may help equip students to get hands of today’s societal challenges and to structure the problems of the future.
 The lectures take place at the Erasmus School of Law (ESL), and are spirited by the values of Roger Van den Bergh, the founder of the Rotterdam Institute of Law and Economics (RILE), and those of Desiderius Erasmus, the name-giver of the Erasmus University of Rotterdam (EUR).
 It means that we should have fun and that we recognize the fact that we are only humans who hope for the best but can nevertheless prepare for the worst.

-Dr. Elena Kantorowicz-Reznichenko Dr. Elena Kantorowicz-Reznichenko holds two bachelor degrees in law and psychology from the University of Haifa; two master degrees: LL.M. from the University of Haifa and the degree of European Master in Law and Economics (EMLE, cum laude) from the University of Hamburg, University of Ghent and University of Vienna.
+Prof. Elena Kantorowicz-Reznichenko Prof. Elena Kantorowicz-Reznichenko holds two bachelor degrees in law and psychology from the University of Haifa; two master degrees: LL.M. from the University of Haifa and the degree of European Master in Law and Economics (EMLE, cum laude) from the University of Hamburg, University of Ghent and University of Vienna.
 She obtained her PhD degree from the Erasmus University Rotterdam, University of Hamburg (summa cum laude) and the University of Bologna.
 Elena is also a qualified attorney in Israel and has worked in the past as a criminal prosecutor in the District Attorney’s Office in Israel.
 She taught Introduction to Law in the EMLE programme at the Erasmus University Rotterdam (2013) and is a lecturer of the course Public Law and Economics and Introduction to Law (tutorials) in the EMLE program since 2015-2016.
 Elena’s main research interests are criminal law and economics and behavioral law and economics.